Commitment to Low Student Debt

 Master of Arts in Spiritual Formation (MSF)

-~ Up to 50% tuition grant is available to students who are eligible regardless of the number of hours taken.
+~ Need based tuition grants are available to students who are eligible regardless of the number of hours taken

 - New Student Financial Aid Application – Due no later than June 1

 - Returning Student Financial Aid Application – Due no later than April 25

 - Budget-Worksheet-2018.pdf – Please use as a tool to complete your application

 Completed new student applications may be emailed to your assigned Enrollment Manager.